techno-tim/techno-tim.github.io/_posts/2023-11-09-netbootxyz-tutorial.md

   - enable EFI PXE Boot
   - enable Legacy (BIOS) PXE Boot
 - Figure out boot override or network boot key
-- power on an boot to network (BIOS of EFI)
+- Power on and boot to network (BIOS of EFI)

 See the boot menu, choose OS and go!

-Word of caution, there might be some that do not work.
+> *Word of caution, there might be some that do not work.
 This is a moving target. e.g.  Ubuntu 23.10 isn't working for me now, but could soon.
 Other OS are fine.
+You may need to try different NICs if you are using virtualization*

-Test Live, Test Utilities, Test Install
+{: .prompt-info }

 ## What about Windows?